protickr/git-notebook/readme.md

 #### Checkout

-> Note: git checkout moves HEAD to point to target branch but with <pathspec> it does not.
+> Note: git checkout moves HEAD to point to target branch but with "pathspec" it does not.
 > Rather it updates index and overwrites Working Directory with
 > content from the commit specified.